tejada56/T-s_BareBonesComputing/README.md

    *  RAM: 32gb
    *  Storage:  500gb M2 SSD & 500 SSD Sata

-Reading multiple articles online, I found come claiming the 8th generation NUC's actually support 64gb of RAM instead of the advertised 32gb.
+Reading multiple articles online, I found some claiming the 8th generation NUC's actually support 64gb of RAM instead of the advertised 32gb.
 I decided to test this out and astoundigly found this to be true.
 RAM being the most utilized resource in most of the computing world, next to storage and lastly CPU.
 I was happy to find this out.
 Below is a list of the articles I came upon through google.
    *  https://www.virtuallyghetto.com/2019/03/64gb-memory-on-the-intel-nucs.html
    *  https://kacangisnuts.com/2019/04/yes-intel-nuc-8i5beh-accepts-64-gb-ram/
    *  https://cloerner.github.io/posts/64gb_intel_nuc7i3/